Illinois Sen. Dick Durbin retiring, will not run for reelection in 2026 at end of term

 Durbin is the senior senator for Illinois.
 He was first elected to the U.S. Senate in 1996, filling the seat left vacant by longtime Sen. Paul Simon.

-He also serves at the Senate Democratic Whip, the second-highest ranking position for the party in the Senate.
+He is the 5th most senior member of the Senate, and also serves at the Senate Democratic Whip, the second-highest ranking position for the party in the Senate.
 He was first elected to this leadership post by Senate Democrats in 2005, and has been reelected to it every two years since.

 Durbin is the ranking member of the Senate Judiciary Committee.
 He also serves on the Appropriations Committee and the Agriculture, Nutrition and Forestry Committee.
 His retirement is expected to serve as the impetus for a broader shakeup of the Democratic Senate leadership.